AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 ## Overview

-This project contains the code for the AWS-based BDP product on AWS Cloud using an AWS CloudFormation template.
+This project contains the code for the AWS-based DBP product on AWS Cloud using an AWS CloudFormation template.
 It's built with a main CloudFormation (CFN) template that also spins up sub-stacks for a VPC, Bastion Host, EKS Cluster and Worker Nodes (including registering them with the EKS Master) in an auto-scaling group.

 **Note:** You need to clone the following repositories to deploy the DBP:
 1)[Alfresco DBP Deployment](https://github.com/Alfresco/alfresco-dbp-deployment)